 REQUIREMENT: AREA OF STUDY, ESSAY

-A $500 scholarship is being offered by Jeff Dibblee to a Havre High School graduate that has interest in higher education for the enrichment of humanity and the world today through the study of Literature, Journalism, Political Science or Social Work.
+A scholarship is being offered by Jeff Dibblee to a Havre High School graduate whose interest in life centers toward working with and motivating people in general, everywhere.
+This will include: journalists, photographers, political science, and/or organized labor leadership.
+Also, human rights involvement.
 Jeff will select the recipient.
 Requirements to apply for this scholarship include a 2.5 minimum grade point average as well as a letter/essay written by the student stating their intent, goals and aspirations.
 Attending a Montana school is preferred but not a requirement.
 If applicant doesn’t completely understand the criteria of this application, Jeff will be available to discuss it in a phone call or text for further explanation, at 406-945-1632.
-Typical award amount is $500.
+Typical award amount is $750.

 The HHS Class of 1970 is offering a scholarship with money raised from a fundraiser and memorials provided by class members.
 The recipient is to use the funds for tuition, room & board or books.
 Financial need is the first consideration in the selection along with participation in school and community activities.
-The selection will be made by the HHS Awards/Scholarship Committee, a standing committee comprised of educators and currently chaired by John Ita.
+The selection will be made by the HHS Awards/Scholarship Committee.
 Recipient must have applied to and been accepted by a post-secondary educational institution.
 Preference will be given to immediate relatives of the Class of 1970.
 Typical award is one $500 award.